Techtonica/curriculum/financial-literacy/financial-literacy.md

 ### Check for Understanding
+Form small groups, and have your budget spreadsheet for reference.
+As a group, answer the following questions:
+>1) What is the difference between saving and investing?
+What is one tool you will use for saving, and another tool you will use for investing?
+Why did you choose these tools?
+>2) What would you do if you had to pay $2000 for a sudden emergency?
+>3) What would you do with an extra $100 per month?

-Summarize in a notebook or on a word document what you learned in this lesson.
-What are the building blocks of financial literacy?
-What do you still have questions about?
+>4) What do you still have questions about?
 What are you going to spend some time researching when you have time?